 So, as you can see, it wasn’t the best of first impressions…

-The Philippines have, indeed, it’s highs and low points.
-The paradisiac beaches contrast with an extreme poverty and lack of basic conditions, such as water and waste treatment.
+The Philippines has great and terrible features.
+The paradisiac beaches are a deep contrast to the extreme poverty and lack of basic conditions such as water and waste treatment.

 I also felt way more unsafe in the Philippines than in Thailand.
 I suffered a lot with staring, catcalling and got constantly asked lots of inappropriate questions from men.
 I still don’t know if they were really curious or just always harassing me.

-I can only document what I felt, and although sometimes I felt simple curiosity, most times it felt very invasive and aggressive.
+I can only document my own story and although sometimes I felt simple curiosity, most times it felt very invasive and aggressive.
 In El Nido, I had dinner super early just so I could go back to the hostel before the sunset and avoid feeling terrified walking back to the hostel.